-If you want to save money and earn interest, savings accounts and term deposits are both worth looking into.
-We’ve examined the differences and similarities between the two to help you make an informed decision about which option best suits your needs.
+We've examined the differences and similarities between the two to help you make an informed decision about which may suit your needs best.

 What is a term deposit?

-On the other hand, term deposit accounts often don’t have as high a return as savings accounts, and they can be less flexible.
-If you want to access your money before the deposit matures, you may have to pay a significant penalty.
+If you do want to access your money before the deposit matures, you may have to pay a significant penalty.

 What is a savings account?